jml/undistract-me/README.md

 It is possible to disable notifications for certain commands by adding them space-separated to `LONG_RUNNING_IGNORE_LIST` variable.

+In addition to a visual notification you can make undistract-me notify you by playing an audible sound along with the nitification popup by simply setting the variable UDM_PLAY_SOUND to a non-zero integer on the command line.
+This functionality requires that pluseaudio and sound-theme-freedesktop
+- which provides notification sound file - be installed on a Debian-based system.

 ## Licensing

 All of undistract-me, including this file, is made available with the Expat